nitronoid/go_presentation_demos/PITCHME.md

 ### Functions in Go

 - Go functions return types are again specified at the end of the declaration before the function body.
-- There is no void in Go, we can simply ommit the return type.
+- There is no void in Go, we can simply omit the return type.
 - Go supports:
     * Returning multiple values
     * Variadic arguments